qwerty084/vue3-chessboard/docs/callbacks.md

     },
     move: (from, to, capture) => {
-      // the move function fires after each move on the board, you can access the values from, to, and capture console.log(from, to, capture);
+      // the move function fires after each move on the board, you can access the values from, to, and capture
+      // use @move event to access values from the board api.
+The move function is executed before the state is updated in the board. console.log(from, to, capture);
     },
     select(key) {